alex-sir/pomotimer/README.md

 ### Controls

-1. Play - Play or pause the timer
+1. Play/Pause - Play or pause the timer
-2. Pause - Pause the timer
-3. Stop - Reset the currently selected time (this will not reset any pomodoros)
+2. Stop - Reset the currently selected time (this will not reset any pomodoros)
-4. Reset - Reset the timer, including all pomodoros
+3. Reset - Reset the timer, including all pomodoros

 ### Change Time Length